-PSA Dissertation Award 2024
+PSA Dissertation Award

 The prize committee accepts dissertations on Polish topics in the English language and in any discipline or methodology.
 There are no citizenship requirements for this award, and we invite nominations from academic institutions all over the world.
-Dissertations defended between April 2023 and August 2024 are eligible.
+Dissertations defended between September 2024 and August 2026 are eligible.
 Applicants must be members of the Polish Studies Association at the time of their application.
 The winner will receive a stipend of $500.

-Nominations for the 2024 competition are due by Monday, September 16, and consist of the following materials:
+Nominations for the 2026 competition are due by Monday, September 7, and consist of the following materials:

 1. a nomination by the dissertation advisor consisting either of